Evocalize/slate/source/includes/_user_and_group_management_api.md

 }
 ```

-Endpoint that allows you to pass a JSON Array of User Request objects for creation or updating.
+This endpoint allows you to pass a JSON Array of User Request objects for creation or updating.
 Batches are limited to 1000 items at a time.
 The creation option is asynchronous - rather than returning the newly created items, you will receive a `report_id` which can be used to track status of the requests as they are processed in our system.
 Reports are stored for 30 days.

 The JSON objects passed in the array are the same as the ones listed in Create Or Update User.

 ### HTTP Request
-`POST management/v1/users/`
+`POST management/v1/users`

 __Response Codes__: